 Janice comes to IYISF from the world of business where she spent several years working in Financial Management, graphics, writing, marketing and volunteering for the Red Cross.
 Her early educational background is in science and health, and she spent the last three years studying nutrition, psychology and health coaching.
 She now has a thriving heath coaching business and is also an avid photographer.
 Janice’s goal is to learn more about the health benefits of Iyengar Yoga and hopes to bring her business expertise to the Institute to help expand and grow the community.

 Sandy Lamerson is a dedicated practitioner of Iyengar Yoga and has been a staff member at the Institute since 2015.
-Sandy was introduced to yoga as a teenager and encountered Iyengar Yoga through her Zen and yoga mentor, Victoria Austin in 2012.
-Since then, the practice and philosophy have become a core part of her life.
-Sandy holds a BA in East Asian Studies and has spent five years living in Asia including India, Nepal and China, and she speaks Mandarin Chinese, and conversational Tibetan and Spanish.
+Prior to working at the Institute, Sandy lived and worked in Asia for five years and holds a degree in East Asian Studies and Mandarin Chinese.
 Sandy has worked in different fields including education and office management and has lived monastically at Tassajara, and Zen Center.
-She is currently in the Art of Teaching program at IYISF and her aspiration is to someday teach in the Iyengar yoga lineage.
 In her work now, Sandy enjoys working collaboratively with Institute staff, board and teachers and serving the community.
 She is certified to teach Iyengar Yoga at the Introductory I & II level.